NikhilMukraj/spiking-neural-networks/README.md

   - Could also check EEG to see if processing is similar to focused brain activity
   - Model of memory using reservoir compute and R-STDP could model effects of dopamine by modulating relevant R-STDP parameters and modulating the neuron parameters as well, could also model effects of drugs by training first and the messing with modulated values
 - When done modeling memory, attempt general classification tasks with liquid state machines

+- Modeling hallucinations
+  - Testing of effect of noise in liquid state machine or Hopfield network and convergence, testing of pruning neuronal connections on convergence
+  - Hallucinations are mischaracterization of sensory stimuli (generally the absence of stimuli being mischaracterized as present stimuli) (may need visual or auditory/speech model for lsm) while memory issues are misrecall over time (temporal mischaracterization)
+    - (could train model on whether word is detected or not, test what it detects on absence of words and then induce hallucinations conditions)
+  - Noise could either be direct bayesian modulation of input or input noise from surrounding poisson neurons (latter may be more accurate)
+  - Testing how different converging states are from one another, seeing how different signal to noise ratio is
+  - Small world architecture in liquid state machine (various interconnected hubs, ie different connected liquids) effect of cutting off hubs and increasing path size between hubs
+  - Liquid state machine could be used to test this as well as spiking Hopfield networks
+    - Liquid state machine could either be used to classify a given stimulus (visual or auditory)
+    - Hallicunation could be considered when absence of stimuli generate readouts that say there exists auditory stimuli
+    - Could also be considered a general misclassification
+    - Could also have a liquid state machine generate a grid pattern on readout given an input similar to a Hopfield network

 - [Gap junction equation and various models for different currents](https://www.maths.nottingham.ac.uk/plp/pmzsc/cnn/CNN4.pdf)